Workplace Policies

 • SEO is relatively cheap compared to AdWords, especially for law firm marketing.

-• It isn’t all that hard to get yourself to the top of the search engine results pages, especially if you focus on location based keywords.
+• It isn’t all that hard to get yourself to the top of the search engine results pages, especially if you focus on location-based keywords.

 • A well crafted SEO strategy brings results.
 The majority of people click on one of the first couple of results on a search engine page, which will send them to your website if you rank highly.